 This was a huge event, which was fitting for such a big milestone for an electronic music event.
 20 years is great achievement and it was an honour to be part of the celebration.

-You performed 10 hours of visuals for the main stage during Time Warp in Utrecht.
+rs of visuals for the main stage during Time Warp in Utrecht.
 How was this experience?
-Is this a record breaking time for you?
+Is this a record breaking t

 It was exhausting ha ha.
 It’s not a record breaking set, I think I have done 12 hours before but 10 is definitely a long time to be concentrated on a live performance.

 These two shows are part of the Hybrid AV tour with Paula temple.
 They will be incredibly intense shows aurally and visually.
 Paula’s music is very powerful and I am crafting the visuals to have times where this intensity is matched but also times where there is a sense of calm in the visuals.
 And of course there will be a new range of geometric forms in the imagery created specifically for the Hybrid tour.

 How did you come up with your name, Jem the Misfit?
 If you could be a cartoon character would you be Jem from Jem and the Holograms?

 Ha ha yes my Vj name originally came from Jem and the Holograms.
 I was definitely a fan as a child.
 I didn’t want to be Jem the Hologram and the Misfits were pretty cool too so I went with Jem the Misfit – which has taken on other connotations of being a misfit or someone doing their own thing (which I quite like).